 - Ensure the address bar reads supersa.sa.gov.au or www.supersa.sa.gov.au.

-- When signing into the secure member area of the Super SA website, ensure that there is a padlock icon on the bottom corner of your browser window.
+- When signing into the secure member area of the Super SA website (the member portal), ensure that there is a padlock icon on the bottom corner of your browser window.

-- When you successfully sign in to the Super SA website, ensure you are greeted by your full name and member number in the top right banner on the ‘My Details’ screen; this will verify that you are using the correct Super SA website.
+- When you successfully sign in to the Super SA website (the member portal), ensure your full name and member number are displayed in the top right banner on the ‘My Details’ screen; this will verify that you are using the correct Super SA website.

 - If you see any unusual changes to the Super SA website, such as suspicious questions appearing asking for confidential information, please contact us on 1300 369 315 or (08) 8207 2094 (for calls within the State Government network), between 9am and 5pm, Monday, Wednesday, Thursday and Friday and between 9.30am and 5pm Tuesday..

 Protect your identity